How Much Gold Has Ever Been Mined?

 1961: Microchips engineered at Bell Labs in the USA use gold bonding wire.
 The first manned spaceflight also used gold to protect instruments from radiation in the same year.

 1971: In 1971 Richard Nixon abandoned the gold standard, giving the government the ability to effectively print money at will.
-Since then, US debt has gone from $414 Billion to $14 Trillion, a 3381% increase.
-During that time, the U.S. dollar has lost 97% of it’s value.
+Since then, US debt has gone from $414 Billion to $28 Trillion, a monumental increase.
+During that time, the U.S. dollar has lost 97% of its value.

 2010: Gold price sustains record 35 separate successive highs as Fiat currencies are undermined by inflation fears.